cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Switch state conditions specify a data-based condition statement which if true causes a transition to another workflow state.
+Switch state data conditions specify a data-based condition statement which if true causes a transition to another workflow state.
 The "path" property of the condition defines a JSONPath expression, for example "$.person.name" which selects parts of the state data input.